neoforged/.github/primers/1.21.9/index.md

 - `net.minecraft.network.syncher.EntityDataSerializers`
     - `WEATHERING_COPPER_STATE` - The weather state of the copper on the golem.
     - `COPPER_GOLEM_STATE` - The logic state of the copper golem.
-    - `MANNEQUIN_PROFILE` - The player profile of the mannequin.
+    - `RESOLVABLE_PROFILE` - The resovlable profile of an entity.
 - `net.minecraft.server.MinecraftServer`
     - `selectLevelLoadFocusPos` - Returns the loading center position of the server, usually the shared spawn position.
     - `getLevelLoadListener` - Returns the listener used to track level loading.